Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 ### Searching using your indexes

-Once we have registered our indexers and re-installed our product to ensure that the `catalog.xml` import step is allowed to install new indexes in the catalog, we can use our new indexes just like we would any of the default indexes.
+Once we've registered our indexers and re-installed our product to ensure that the `catalog.xml` import step is allowed to install new indexes in the catalog, we can use our new indexes just like we would any of the default indexes.

 The pattern is always the same, as shown below.